bbalboa/dedpool/README.md

 ## Open Questions:

+Location: <br>
-Where to locate the baffle box's for maximum effectiveness?
++ Where to locate the baffle box's for maximum effectiveness?

-Power - Solar
+Power - Solar: <br>
++ How much power do we need to operate the sensors?

-Communication  - WiFi (WAN), LTE
+Communication - LTE: <br>
++ Who's our service provider?
++ Who can we partner with to use their data?

 Data size (storage)